Curriculum – Early Years

 - Different areas of woodland for Forest School activities, pond-dipping, nature studies and exploration as well as our wonderful Outdoor Classroom.

 All of this is presented within an environment of emotional security and happiness where every child is valued and cared for.

 We believe that children learn more effectively if they are given the strategies to do so.
 If they understand how they can make decisions and investigate for themselves, they will become more interested, more capable and keen to learn.
 We build upon experience and start from familiar points with each child.
 We connect the learning to their individual world and involve parents and families closely with their education.

 The prime areas of learning that underpin the planning and assessment procedures at Langley Prep at Taverham Hall’s Pre-Prep Early Years department are as follows

 As the children grow confident in each of the above areas we begin to develop their learning in each of the following areas therefore giving them a wide expanse of knowledge in preparation for their next step into the Pre-Prep Reception classes.

 Each of these areas are continually assessed to ensure that next steps are devised that are suitable for the individual child.

 Within these guidelines a multitude of activities are planned by the staff or initiated by the children.
-By the end of the year, each child will be ready to make the transition from Pre-Prep I to our Reception classes in Pre-Prep II.
+By the end of the year, each child will be ready to make the transition from Pre-Prep Early Years to our Reception classes in Pre-Prep.